Dear Teacher Moms,

 To all those teacher moms out there… I see you.

 Next, I see you walking into the school building, maybe even without your coffee or breakfast.
 Where did those go?!
-You did not put yourself first today, and most likely not second, third, forth, or even fifth.
+You did not put yourself first today, and most likely not second, third, fourth, or even fifth.
 I am going to guess you can’t recall the last time you put yourself first.
 You may even send your own child down the hall to their classroom with a hug and a smile.
-Instead of taking a moment for yourself, I see you smiling and unpacking your school work that you did last night as you prepare for your students.
+Instead of taking a moment for yourself, I see you smiling and unpacking the schoolwork that you did last night as you prepare for your students.
 That is right… I see you balancing the mother/teacher job here.

-Next, you drive to all the doctors appointments, sporting activities, and errands.
+Next, you drive to all the doctors’ appointments, sporting activities, and errands.
 This may mean you, teacher moms, packed dinner to eat in the car or that you will pick up dinner to go.
 You drive as they eat and sometimes you may not get to eat.
-You make a stop to pick up school supplies, snacks, or another needed item for your classroom.
-Child pick up, drop off, carpool, exchange are all options!
-Then, you arrive at said field.
+You make a stop to pick up school supplies, snacks, or other needed items for your classroom.
+Child pick up, drop off, carpool, and exchange is all options!
+Then, you arrive at the said field.
 Watching your own child is awesome and because you live close to where you teach, you also catch up with a few former/current students.
 You are doing a fantastic job of supporting your children and your students and I see you.
 After all, seeing a teacher outside of school is a moment children remember.

 Then, at the end of the night, maybe you haven’t been home in 12, 14, or even more hours.
 You and your family arrive home to unload the car, work on homework, and read with your own learners to make sure everything gets done.
-Baths, a load of laundry, maybe some dishes are also in order.
+Baths, a load of laundry, and maybe some dishes are also in order.
 You may or may not check your school email.
 How long have you been on your feet?
 You lost count, but I see you.
-You are smiling and going through that end of the day to-do list.
+You are smiling and going through that end-of-the-day to-do list.

 Everyone is ready for bed and you are tired.
 But your job isn’t done.
 Now you finish your paperwork and reset everything for the next day.
 Are uniforms and team snacks loaded in the car?
 How about lunches packed for tomorrow?
 Did you grab that book you wanted to read to the class tomorrow?
 What are you forgetting?
 I see you, planning and prepping and going above and beyond.